Coronavirus: U.S. Death Toll Now At 14; New Cases In Maryland, Colorado, Pennsylvania

 Samples were collected from 45 people Thursday, according to Princess Cruises.

-Officials are also working to track down thousands of people who were on an earlier cruise from San Francisco to Mexico, and might have been exposed to the coronavirus.
+Officials are also working to track down thousands of people who were on an earlier cruise from San Francisco to Mexico and might have been exposed to the coronavirus.

 U.S. coronavirus testing had 'missteps'